pingcap/docs/performance-tuning-overview.md

 - Resource utilization, including resources such as CPU, IO, and network
 - Configuration information, such as application configurations, database configurations, and operating system configurations

 ### Step 3.
-Locate bottlenecks in user response time
+Identify bottlenecks in user response time

-Locate or speculate on bottlenecks in user response times based on data from the performance baseline.
+Identify or speculate on bottlenecks in user response times based on data from the performance baseline.

 Applications usually do not measure and record the full chain of user requests, so you cannot effectively break down user response time from top to bottom through the application.